papaya-1/Exploriments/README.md

 ## 🌌 Overview

-**Planet Ptown** is our official submission for the **NASA Space Apps Challenge 2025** —
+**Exploriments** is our official submission for the **NASA Space Apps Challenge 2025** —
-an AI-powered research explorer designed to make NASA’s *Space Biology* research more accessible and understandable.
+an AI-powered research navigator designed to make NASA’s *Space Biology* research more accessible and understandable.

 Our project automatically collects, categorizes, and summarizes scientific papers focused on **environmental factors**, **analogs**, and **platforms** studied in space — including **microgravity**, **radiation**, **ISS**, **Mars**, and **the Moon**.

-It extracts full-text papers, retrieves key images and graphs, uses **Hugging Face AI models** for summarization, and displays everything on a clean, interactive web interface.
+It has the logic for extracting full-text papers, uses **Hugging Face AI models** for summarization, and categorizes articles.

+This repo contains the backend logic for our program with the front-end developed on Figma to show how it will eventually be trasferred over as a website.

 ---

 ## 🚀 Features

 - 🛰️ **Automatic Paper Extraction**
-  Downloads and extracts text + images from NASA open-access biology publications.
+  Downloads and extracts text from NASA open-access biology publications (WIP, see file for more info)

 - 🧠 **AI Summarization & Categorization**
+  - Classifies research papers
-  Uses Hugging Face Transformers to summarize and classify research into:
+  - Uses Hugging Face Transformers to summarize research
-  - Altered Gravity
-  - Radiation
-  - ISS
-  - Mars
-  - Moon

-- 📊 **Graph & Image Retrieval**
-  Pulls up to 3 figures or graphs from each paper.

 - 💻 **Interactive Web Interface**
-  Displays categorized summaries with search and filter controls.
+  - Displays categorized summaries with search and filter controls (on Figma)

-- 🌐 **Built in GitHub Codespaces**
-  Fully cloud-based — no setup required on your computer.

 ---